 Pilates exercises target the deep stabilising muscles that support the spine and that includes abdominal muscles.
 But the focus isn't on getting a ‘six pack’ – Pilates works on whole body strength, flexibility and function.

 Will I lose weight?

 Although you can expect to work hard in class, Pilates alone won't help you lose weight.
 The NHS has guidelines on healthy body weight as well as diet and exercise plans for how to reach a healthy weight.

 Wear something comfortable that you can move in easily as well as ankle socks or similar.

 Do I need to bring anything?

 It’s a good idea to bring some water with you, especially during the summer.
 But other than that you don’t need to bring anything, all equipment is provided.

 Is Pilates a mindful practice?

 Mindfulness in Pilates comes from focusing on your breath and noticing what is happening in your body.
-Your brain will be busy during class focusing coordinating breath and movement and on targeting specific muscles so you won’t have time to think about anything else!
+Your brain will be busy during class focusing coordinating breath and movement so you won’t have time to think about anything else!